mreineck/ducc/README.md

 ### Sources

-The current version of DUCC can be obtained by cloning the repository via
+The latest version of DUCC can be obtained by cloning the repository via

     git clone https://gitlab.mpcdf.mpg.de/mtr/ducc.git